AlbertoMarziali/LWSim800/README.md

 } sms;
 ```

-When ReadSms or ReadNewSMS are called, they store the read sms data inside this struct, which is accessible from the external.
+When ReadSMS or ReadNewSMS are called, they store the read sms data inside this struct, which is accessible from the external.

 ```
 Serial.println(sim800.sms.message);